Tips and Tricks for Great Presentations

 Relax

-The adrenalin that comes before a presentation may help you perform better, but it can also cause uncomfortable nerves.
+The adrenaline that comes before a presentation may help you perform better, but it can also cause uncomfortable nerves.
 Try counteracting this with the following:

 • Pause, smile and make eye contact before you speak.
 This gives you time to adjust and will help you feel in more control.